shipwright-io/build/docs/buildrun.md

   - `spec.paramValues` - Refers to a name-value(s) list to specify values for `parameters` defined in the `BuildStrategy`.
 This value overwrites values defined with the same name in the Build.
   - `spec.output.image` - Refers to a custom location where the generated image would be pushed.
 The value will overwrite the `output.image` value defined in `Build`. ( Note: other properties of the output, for example, the credentials, cannot be specified in the buildRun spec. )
   - `spec.output.pushSecret` - Reference an existing secret to get access to the container registry.
 This secret will be added to the service account along with the ones requested by the `Build`.
+  - `spec.output.timestamp` - Overrides the output timestamp configuration of the referenced build to instruct the build to change the output image creation timestamp to the specified value.
+When omitted, the respective build strategy tool defines the output image timestamp.
   - `spec.env` - Specifies additional environment variables that should be passed to the build container.
 Overrides any environment variables that are specified in the `Build` resource.
 The available variables depend on the tool used by the chosen build strategy.

 _Note:_ The `spec.build.name` and `spec.build.spec` are mutually exclusive.
 Furthermore, the overrides for `timeout`, `paramValues`, `output`, and `env` can only be combined with `spec.build.name`, but **not** with `spec.build.spec`.